Narborough, Leicestershire

 Narborough is a large village and civil parish in the Blaby district of Leicestershire, England, around 6 mi southwest of Leicester.
 The population of the civil parish (including Littlethorpe) at the 2011 census was 8,498.

 The name is derived from the Old English north burh, meaning "north fort or stronghold".
 At the 2001 Census, the parish had a population of 8,402.

 Surrounding villages include Enderby, Whetstone, Littlethorpe, Cosby, and Huncote.

 Location

 Narborough is situated on or near several major transport corridors.
 The M1 motorway passes through the east of Narborough, and the Leicester to Birmingham railway line runs beside the River Soar on its way through the village.
-Coventry Road in the village centre runs along the course of the Fosse Way (Roman road), which then joins back onto the present course of the B4114 link from Birmingham to Leicester.
+Coventry Road in the village centre runs along the course of the Fosse Way (a Roman road), which then joins back onto the present course of the B4114 link from Birmingham to Leicester.

 Narborough is often split into two distinct parts, the (old) village core to the South and the newer Pastures estate to the north east.
 These areas are separated by the B4114 which runs through the middle of the two areas.

 Transport

 Bus

 Narborough is served by Arriva Midlands services 50 and X84 both linking the village with Rugby, Enderby, Croft, Fosse Shopping Park, and Leicester city centre.

+There is also a park and ride service which stops opposite Enderby Police station which runs electric buses into Leicester City Centre.